RobfPeterson/RobfPeterson.github.io/_pages/reading.md

 ---

 Here is my latest and/or favorite reading.
 If I find it interesting enough, I will add a post with my thoughts

+Currently Reading:
+1.
+Past Favorites, ranked in order:
+1. The Power Broker, by Robert A. Caro